 Successful content marketing depends on knowing the market and knowing about the people in that market, and then marketing to those people in a way they understand.
 Simply put, you cannot write to design engineers the same way you write to people who are buying cosmetics or books, or beer, or accounting services.

 There's a big difference between the way you sell a $25 commodity and the way you sell a part custom made from titanium that is going to be installed on a space ship.
-A lot of companies don't recognize that, but we do.

 We have a very technically oriented business.
 Unlike any other web firm we've worked with, Azul Burger took the time to actually understand the mechanics and physics of what we do.
 When we have meetings I can just explain things to them, and when they work on content with us we don't have to make all sorts of factual corrections - they get so much of it right from the beginning.